 plt.show()

-plt.plot(x, y) is a Matplotlib command used to create a simple line plot using the data provided in the x and y arrays.
+The Matplotlib method plt.plot(x, y) is used to generate a straightforward line plot using the data contained in the x and y arrays.

-Here is an example of using plt.plot(x, y) to create a line plot:
+Here is an illustration of how to make a line plot using plt.plot(x, y):

 plt.xlabel(‘x’)